 - deciding how to solve problems caused by psychosis, such as how to manage future episodes

-It can be helpful to talk to people who've had similar experiences.
+It can be helpful to talk to people who have had similar experiences.

 Psychosis is not psychopathy

-In certain circumstances, you may have to be admitted to hospital against your will.
-This is called an ‘involuntary admission.’
+In certain circumstances, you may have to be admitted to hospital even though you do not want to go.
+This is called an ‘involuntary admission’.

-The Mental Health Act 2001 protects the rights of individuals admitted involuntarily are ensured and respected.
+The Mental Health Act 2001 protects the rights of individuals admitted involuntarily.

-People who are admitted involuntarily will be provided with a solicitor for free-of-charge.
-The solicitor will help the person to prepare for their mental health tribunal hearing.
+If you are admitted involuntarily you will be provided with a solicitor free-of-charge.
+The solicitor will help you to prepare for your mental health tribunal hearing.

-An independent consultant psychiatrist will assess the individual admitted involuntarily and will write and submit a report on the assessment.
+An independent consultant psychiatrist will assess you.
+They will write and submit a report on the assessment.
 The consultant psychiatrist is independent from the hospital and the mental health service.

 Mental health tribunal

-A mental health tribunal review cases of people who have been admittedinvoluntarily.
-They will decide if the involuntary order is continued or cancelled.
+A mental health tribunal reviews cases of people who have been admitted involuntarily.
+They will decide if the order is continued or cancelled.